Science is the foundation of nature, the inspiration of artists – and the one subject that confounds many people.

 To me, science is fun!
 Explaining how things work?
 That’s my passion.

-My tutoring is based on one simple idea: Understanding.
+My tutoring approach is based on one simple idea: Understanding.
 Knowing the how and why helps you appreciate how things work.
 You need to understand more than the answer to a particular question.

 Because if you understand the concepts (instead of just memorizing them) – essentially, the whys and hows of the scientific theories that you are studying – I am confident you will be able to master any question that would pop up on a test or future exam.